chris-geelhoed/TranslateComparison/README.md

 - Google translate's API is no longer free of charge.

-- Microsoft translate's API is free up to 2 000 000 / month
+- Microsoft translate's API is free up to 2 000 000 characters / month

 Note: